M4n1us/franz-microsoft-to-do/README.md

 Insert the files of the repository into the newly created `microsoft-to-do` folder.

-The folder structure should look like this:
+The folder structure should look like this on a windows system:

 ```
 C:\USERS\username\APPDATA\ROAMING\FRANZ\RECIPES